MARK SETZLER

 • Another great source of data for Americans' political behavior and thinking is the Voter Study Group surveys: https://www.voterstudygroup.org/ .
 They use large enough samples to study some groups that would not be well suited to a smaller Pew survey sample.
 They have over-sampled African Americans and Latinos, so this is a good place to start if you want to study American politics and examine (some) racial differences.

 • And yet another excellent source for survey data on American attitudes is the Public Religion Research Institute (https://www.prri.org/about/).
-They typically release datasets within a couple of years after each survey (see: https://www.prri.org/data-vault/), and a particularly good source if you want to look at divisive social issues and politics.
+They typically release datasets within a couple of years after each survey (see: https://www.prri.org/data-vault/) and are a particularly good source if you want to look at divisive social issues and politics.
+Locating their datasets is a pain because of the "Parc" filtering system they are now using for the "Data vault."
+To take a look at what datasets are available, follow the data vault page's search link.
+Using the "Parc" search engine, check just the search box for "projects."
+Then, put in a date range.
+Unfortunately, PRRI has started to take longer to release datasets, and sometimes they are releasing only partial datasets.
+That said, the Value Surveys datasets typically contain a large set of variables that could lead to interesting thesis projects.

 • The other main source of data on political public opinion in Latin America is the Latinobarometer: https://www.latinobarometro.org (again, available at no cost).
 Although the Americasbarometer and LatinoBarometer have many of the same questions, some items--usually a battery of specialized questions for just one year--differ.
 Also, the LatinoBarometer is administered every year, while the Americasbarometer is fielded every two.
 If you want to compare the US or Canada to a Latin American country, only the Americasbarometer includes the US and Canada.